-Services that are covered for you What you must pay when you get these services in-network and out-of-network covered medical nutrition This benefit is for people with diabetes, renal (kidney) therapy services. disease (but not on dialysis), or after a kidney transplant when ordered by your doctor.
+Services that are covered for you What you must pay when you get these services in-network and out-of-network There is no coinsurance, Medical Nutrition Therapy copayment, or deductible for This benefit is for people with diabetes, renal (kidney) members eligible for Medicaredisease (but not on dialysis), or after a kidney transplant covered medical nutrition when ordered by your doctor. therapy services.
 We cover three hours of one-on-one counseling services during your first year that you receive medical nutrition therapy services under Medicare (this includes our plan, any other Medicare Advantage plan, or Original Medicare), and two hours each year after that.
 If your condition, treatment, or diagnosis changes, you may be able to receive more hours of treatment with a physician's order.
 A physician must prescribe these services and renew their order yearly if your treatment is needed into the next plan year.
 There is no coinsurance, Medicare Diabetes Prevention Program (MDPP) copayment, or deductible for MDPP services will be covered for eligible Medicare the MDPP benefit. beneficiaries under all Medicare health plans.
 MDPP is a structured health behavior change intervention that provides practical training in long-term dietary change, increased physical activity, and problem-solving strategies for overcoming challenges to sustaining weight loss and a healthy lifestyle.
-Medicare Part B Prescription Drugs 10% coinsurance for each Medicare-covered Part B drug These drugs are covered under Part B of Original Medicare. and non-chemotherapy drugs to Members of our plan receive coverage for these drugs treat cancer.
+Medicare Part B Prescription Drugs 20% coinsurance for each Medicare-covered Part B drug These drugs are covered under Part B of Original Medicare. and non-chemotherapy drugs to Members of our plan receive coverage for these drugs treat cancer.
 Starting April 1, through our plan.
 Covered drugs include: 2023, you may pay less for ☐ Drugs that usually aren't self-administered by the patient certain rebatable drugs.
-This list and are injected or infused while you are getting and the cost of each rebatable physician, hospital outpatient, or ambulatory surgical drug changes every quarter. center services Additionally, for the ☐ Drugs you take using durable medical equipment (such administration of that drug, you as nebulizers) that were authorized by the plan will pay the cost-sharing that applies to primary care provider
+This list and are injected or infused while you are getting and the cost of each rebatable physician, hospital outpatient, or ambulatory surgical drug changes every quarter. center services Additionally, for the ☐ Drugs you take using durable medical equipment (such administration of that drug, you as nebulizers) that were authorized by the plan